mako-framework/docs/05_databases_nosql/01_redis.md

 The `subscribeTo` method allows you to subscribe to channels.
 You can also use the `subscribeToPattern` method if you want to subscribe using [channel name patterns](https://redis.io/commands/psubscribe).

 > Message subscribers are blocking and should *not* be used in controllers.
 Command line [commands](:base_url:/docs/:version:/command-line:commands), however, are perfect for handling long running tasks.
+You should also set the `timeout` value of the connection used to subscribe to `-1` in your redis configuration file to avoid dropped connections while waiting for new messages.

 ```
 $redis->subscribeTo(['channel1', 'channel2'], function($message)